Montgomery County Adult, Youth Governor’s Volunteer Service Award Recipients - Clarksville Online

 The Governor’s Volunteer Stars Award is a statewide recognition program that was instituted by former Governor Phil Bredesen to honor and publicly recognize citizens in the adult and youth categories from each county for their exemplary volunteer service to their community.

 Nominations for individuals and businesses can be accepted as early as September.
 Anyone who would like to submit a nomination can find information about the GVSA at https://www.tn.gov/volunteer-tennessee/vt-events/vt-gvsa.html.
-Nominations for this year’s honorees are due to by November 8th, 2022.
+Nominations for this year’s honorees are due to manewell@mcgtn.net by November 8th, 2022.